hisaylama/hisaylama/README.md

 - 👋 Hi, I’m @hisaylama
 - 👀 I’m an experimental soft matter physicist with an interest in statistical physics and machine learning.
-- 🌱 I’m currently doing research on soft matter.
+- 🌱 I’m currently researching phases of soft matter.
 I am investigating their dense collective phases.
-- 💞️ I’m looking forward collaboration.
+- 💞️ I’m looking forward to collaboration.
 - 📫 How to reach me: hisaylama@gmail.com

 <!---